BU-ISCIII/relecov-tools/README.md

   Send a sample validation report by mail.

 Options:
+  -v, --validate_file PATH     Path to the validation summary json file
+                               (validate_log_summary.json)  [required]
-    -v, --validate-file PATH       Path to the validation summary JSON file (e.g., validate_log_summary.json) [required] -r, --receiver-email TEXT      Recipient's e-mail address.
-If not provided, it will be extracted from the institutions guide
+  -r, --receiver_email TEXT    Recipient's e-mail address (optional).
+If not
+                               provided, it will be extracted from the institutions guide.
-    -a, --attachments PATH         Path(s) to one or more files to attach -t, --template_path PATH       Path to the folder containing the email templates.
-If not provided, it will be loaded from the configuration file
+  -a, --attachments PATH       Path to file
+  -t, --template_path PATH     Path to relecov-tools templates folder
+                               (optional)
-    -p, --email-psswd TEXT         Password for bioinformatica@isciii.es.
-If not provided, it will be loaded from the credentials YAML file
+  -p, --email_psswd TEXT       Password for bioinformatica@isciii.es
-    -n, --additional-notes PATH    Optional path to a .txt file with additional notes.
-If not provided, the user will be prompted to write notes manually or provide a path interactively
+  -n, --additional_notes PATH  Path to a .txt file with additional notes to
+                               include in the email (optional).
   --help                       Show this message and exit.
 ```

 #### read-bioinfo-metadata